bindle/bindletools/README.md

 Bindle Binaries Tools
 =====================

-   Bindle Binaries Tools is a collection of scripts and files which aid in the management of projects.
+   Bindle Binaries Tools is a collection of scripts, autoconf macros, automake includes, utilities, and library functions which aid in the development of software projects.

 Contents